545894 – Microsoft Entra: App Deactivation

 Direct effects for Operations**

-Deactivating an app will block user sign-ins, preventing access to services that rely on the app, which can lead to user frustration and decreased productivity.
+Deactivating an app will block user sign-ins, preventing access to services that rely on the app, which can disrupt workflows and productivity.

 - references: https://learn.microsoft.com/en-us/entra/identity/enterprise-apps/deactivate-application-portal